brentp/methylcode/example/example.rst

     chr1    321     322     0
     chr1    322     323     0

-here the final columm indicates wether the base described by the first 3 columns is methylated according to our cutoff.
+where the final columm indicates wether the base described by the first 3 columns is methylated according to our cutoff.

 Intersect with Genes
 ********************

-We will now intersect this file with are BED annotation file to get all methylation data associated with a gene.
+We will now intersect this file with our BED annotation file to get all methylation data associated with a gene.
 We will do this by chromosome to reduce memory usage since the methylation.bed files are quite large with 1 row for every C or G in the reference genome.::